EG-lisy/PlasmoVis/README.md

 # Install PlasmoVis Dependencies

-Once you have downloaded the project, proceede installing PlasmoVis dependencies (i.e. node modules).
+Proceede installing PlasmoVis dependencies (i.e. node modules).

 1. Open your Terminal and set your working directory inside `PlasmoVis/PlasmoVis`.
 Please note that the project subfolder has the same name of the main one.